AGithub457/LittleAlchemyCheat/README.md

 # LittleAlchemyCheat
-Android app cheat sheet for Little Alchemy
+Android app cheat sheet for Little Alchemy using Firebase